 (Yup, photo by me)

-What are early readers saying about the novel-in-progress?
+What early readers saying about the R.M.
+Garabedian novel-in-progress:

-I asked a literary mentor if the novel fit the “Upmarket/Literary” category.
+I asked a literary mentor if the novel fit the Literary/Upmarket category.
 Part of his yes response (shared with permission):

 “Your instinct is spot-on, and honestly, it’s one of the most exciting things about your novel.